Medical expert of the article

 >50 |

-In mitral stenosis, the mitral valve leaflets become thickened and immobile, and the mitral orifice narrows due to the fusion of the commissures.
-The most common cause is rheumatic fever, although most patients do not remember the disease.
-More rare causes include congenital mitral stenosis, septic endocarditis, systemic lupus erythematosus, atrial myxoma, rheumatoid arthritis, malignant carcinoid syndrome with atrial bypass from right to left.
-If the valve cannot close completely, mitral regurgitation (MP) may exist simultaneously with mitral stenosis.
-Many patients with mitral stenosis resulting from rheumatic fever also have aortic regurgitation.
+In mitral stenosis, the mitral valve leaflets become thickened and immobile, and the mitral orifice narrows due to fusion of the commissures.
+The most common cause is rheumatic fever, although most patients do not recall having the disease.
+Rarer causes include congenital mitral stenosis, infective endocarditis, systemic lupus erythematosus, atrial myxoma, rheumatoid arthritis, and malignant carcinoid syndrome with right-to-left atrial shunting.
+Mitral regurgitation (MR) may coexist with mitral stenosis if the valve fails to close completely.
+Many patients with mitral stenosis due to rheumatic fever also have aortic regurgitation.

-Valve pathology with left atrial enlargement predisposes to the development of atrial fibrillation (AH) and thromboembolism.
+Pathology of the valves with dilation of the left atrium predisposes to the development of atrial fibrillation (AF) and thromboembolism.

-A preliminary diagnosis is made clinically and confirmed by echocardiography.
-Two-dimensional echocardiography provides information on the degree of valvular calcification, the size of the left atrium and stenosis.
-Doppler echocardiography provides information on the pressure gradient and pressure of the pulmonary artery.
-A transesophageal echocardiography can be used to detect or exclude small blood clots in the left atrium, especially in its ear, which can often not be detected by transthoracic examination.
+The preliminary diagnosis is made clinically and confirmed by echocardiography.
+Two-dimensional echocardiography provides information on the degree of valvular calcification, left atrial size, and stenosis.
+Doppler echocardiography provides information on the transvalvular gradient and pulmonary artery pressure.
+Transesophageal echocardiography can be used to detect or exclude small thrombi in the left atrium, especially in the left atrial appendage, which are often undetectable by transthoracic examination.

-A chest x-ray usually shows a smoothing of the left border of the heart due to the dilated abalone of the left atrium.
-The main trunk of the pulmonary artery can be seen; the diameter of the descending right pulmonary artery exceeds 16 mm if pulmonary hypertension is expressed.
-The pulmonary veins of the upper lobes may be dilated, since the veins of the lower lobes are constricted, which causes the upper parts to become full.
-A double shadow of the enlarged left atrium along the right contour of the heart may be detected.
-Horizontal lines in the lower posterior lung fields (Curly lines) indicate interstitial edema associated with high pressure in the left atrium.
+Chest radiography typically shows effacement of the left cardiac border due to a dilated left atrial appendage.
+The main trunk of the pulmonary artery may be visible; the diameter of the descending right pulmonary artery exceeds 16 mm if pulmonary hypertension is severe.
+The pulmonary veins of the upper lobes may be dilated because the veins of the lower lobes are compressed, causing upper lobe congestion.
+A double shadow of an enlarged left atrium may be seen along the right cardiac outline.
+Horizontal lines in the lower posterior lung fields (Kerley lines) indicate interstitial edema associated with high left atrial pressure.

-Cardiac catheterization is prescribed only for preoperative detection of coronary artery disease: an increase in the left atrium, pressure in the pulmonary arteries and valve area can be estimated.
+Cardiac catheterization is prescribed only for preoperative detection of coronary heart disease: it is possible to assess the enlargement of the left atrium, the pressure in the pulmonary arteries and the valve area.

-The patient's ECG is characterized by the appearance of P-mitrale (wide, with PQ notch), deviation of the electrical axis of the heart to the right, especially with the development of pulmonary hypertension, as well as right hypertrophy (with isolated mitral stenosis) and left ventricle (when combined with mitral insufficiency).
+The patient's ECG is characterized by the appearance of a P-mitral (wide, with a PQ notch), a deviation of the electrical axis of the heart to the right, especially with the development of pulmonary hypertension, as well as hypertrophy of the right (with isolated mitral stenosis) and left (with combination with mitral insufficiency) ventricles.

-The severity of stenosis is assessed using Doppler studies.
-The average transmitter pressure gradient and the area of the mitral valve can be determined quite accurately using continuous-wave technology.
+The severity of stenosis is assessed using Doppler ultrasound.
+The mean transmitral pressure gradient and the area of the mitral valve can be determined quite accurately using continuous wave technology.
 Of great importance is the assessment of the degree of pulmonary hypertension, as well as concomitant mitral and aortic regurgitation.

 In addition, spontaneous echo contrast during transesophageal echocardiography is an independent predictor of embolic complications in patients with mitral stenosis.

-Transesophageal echocardiography allows to clarify the presence or absence of a thrombus of the left atrium, to clarify the degree of mitral regurgitation with a planned balloon mitral valvuloplasty.
-In addition, a transversal research allows an accurate assessment of the state of the valve apparatus and the severity of changes in the subvalvular structures, as well as the likelihood of restenosis.
+Transesophageal echocardiography allows to clarify the presence or absence of a left atrial thrombus, to clarify the degree of mitral regurgitation in planned balloon mitral valvuloplasty.
+In addition, transesophageal examination allows to accurately assess the state of the valve apparatus and the severity of changes in subvalvular structures, as well as to assess the likelihood of restenosis.

 What do need to examine?